Annapurna Base Camp trek is one of the best treks in the world that takes you on a walk through the Himalayan landscape of Nepal.

-One of the best, short and budget-friendly alternatives to Everest Base Camp trekking is the Annapurna Base Camp trekking, which offers you the view of not one, but six massive peaks stretched over 55 km.
+One of the best, short and budget-friendly alternatives to Everest Base Camp trekking is the Annapurna Base Camp trek, which offers you the view of not one, but six massive peaks stretched over 55 km.

 Thus, after you reach the Annapurna Base Camp, you will be able to sight a 360-degree panorama view of some of the highest peaks in the world, like Annapurna I (8091 m), Annapurna III (7555 m), Annapurna South (7219 m), Machhapuchhre (6993 m), and Hiunchuli (6441 m ).